Lotus remembers legend Jim Clark with new sports car | Autocar

-Lotus is priming a new version of its Emira sports car inspired by legendary racing driver Jim Clark.
+The Lotus Emira Clark Edition has been revealed as a celebration of legendary racing driver Jim Clark.

-A video posted to the brand’s social media reels off a number of the Scotsman’s victories from his 1965 campaign: the Formula 1 World Championship, the Indy 500 and the Tasman Series, as well as the French Formula 2 and British Formula 2 titles.
+Based on the range-topping Emira V6, it features the ‘Clark Racing Green’ and yellow-striped livery used by the Scotsman’s race cars in his famed 1965 season, when he won the Formula 1 World Championship and the Indy 500, as well as other global series.

-The video then flashes a glimpse of an Emira wearing the green and yellow livery worn by the brand’s contemporary open-wheel racers, and tomorrow’s date (2 May).
+The exhaust pipes are painted in the same yellow, referencing the design that was applied to the Lotus 38 in which he won at Indianapolis.

 Join the debate